Chmielno, Pomeranian Voivodeship

 Chmielno (Kashubian Chmielno) is a village in Kartuzy County, Pomeranian Voivodeship, Kashubia in northern Poland.
 It is the seat of the gmina (administrative district) called Gmina Chmielno.
-It lies approximately 7 km west of Kartuzy and 35 km west of the regional capital Gdańsk.

 Kashubian ceramics from Chmielno is characterized by the motifs of the Kashubian star, fish-scales, tulips, lilies, wreaths, lilac branches, all complemented by wavy lines and dots.
 For details of the history of the region, see History of Pomerania.